• Wed. Mar 12th, 2025

 AN INTRIGUING PAST

-The strategic significance of the castle, as well as its location and economic power made it a target for various rival powers over the ages.
-The castle was used as a base for a number of elite military units in the area and the castle’s intriguing history includes many battles for control and numerous sieges, which have all left their indelible mark on its sturdy walls and commanding towers.
+Over the ages, the strategic significance of the castle, as well as its location and economic power, made it a target for various rival powers.
+The castle was used as a base for several elite military units.
+The castle’s intriguing history includes several battles for control that involvesd numerous sieges.
+These have all left their indelible mark on its sturdy walls and commanding tower.
 The most well known military unit to use the castle is the infamous ‘Commandaria Battalion’ of Hospitallers.
-This group of knights went on to control most of the agricultural produce in the wider region, which included all surrounding villages.
-They adopted their informal name from their most prized export, ‘Commandaria Wine’, which was proclaimed as ‘Wine of Kings and King of Wines’ by Richard the Lionheart at his wedding in Limassol years earlier.
-During the 15th century, it is believed that the castle was expanded and largely re-built, by Louis de Magnac, the Hospitaller Commander of Kolossi at that time, hence the presence of Louis de Magnac’s coat-of-arms on the wall of the castle.

 A NOBLE RESIDENCE